 Accredited by the Royal Aeronautical Society (RAeS) and the Institute of Mechanical Engineers (IMechE) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as a Chartered Engineer.

-98% of our students said they were in a professional job at six months after graduation (DLHE, 2014)
+92% of our students were in a professional job or further study six months after graduation (DLHE, 2013/14)

 BAE Systems preferred course, preferred academic supplier to Airbus and an academic partner of Agusta Westland